lumitech-co/lumitech-python-template/README.md

 - `docs`: for documentation changes.
 - `style`: for code style changes.

-Each commit message should have the following format:
+Each commit message has the following format:

 ```
 <type>(<?scope>): <description>